my-opencode/merge-directories/README.md

     - Lists all unique directory relative paths
     - Lists all file relative paths and latest source path
 - Iterates directory list and mkdir
+- Iterates file list and copies from source to dest